murisfurder/heracles/README.rst

 A Python lens configuration file parser.

-It uses `libheracles <https://github.com/llou/libheracles>`_  to parse files into Python objects.
+It uses `libheracles <https://github.com/llou/libheracles>`_  to parse configuration files into Python objects. *libheracles* is a fork of `augeas <http://augeas.net>`_ that allows straight access to its parser functions.
+This provides Heracles with a huge collection of already built configuration file parsers, you can view `the full list of builtin parsers at augeas.net <http://augeas.net/stock_lenses.html>`_.

 ------
 Status